SF-4280

 Enforcement Authority

-Health-related licensing boards responsible for regulating the relevant profession have authority to investigate actual, alleged, or suspected violations.
+Health-related licensing boards responsible for regulating the relevant profession have authority to investigate any actual, alleged, or suspected violation.
 Enforcement is agency-initiated through board investigation.
-Violators receive written notice of the finding and may request a contested case hearing under chapter 14 within 30 days.
+Violators must be provided written notice of the finding and have 30 days to request a contested case hearing under chapter 14.
 No private right of action is created.

 Penalties

 Civil penalty not to exceed $10,000 per violation, payable to the health-related licensing board.
-The board must set the penalty amount to deprive the violator of economic advantage gained, discourage similar violations, or reimburse the board for investigation and proceeding costs (including Court of Administrative Hearings fees, Attorney General legal and investigative services, court reporters, witnesses, reproduction of records, board member per diem, staff time, and travel costs).
-Penalty must be paid within 60 days after notice or after a contested case hearing order, whichever is later.
+The board must determine the penalty amount so as to deprive the violator of any economic advantage gained by reason of the violation, to discourage similar violations, or to reimburse the board for investigation and proceeding costs.
+Penalty must be paid within 60 days after notice or after the date of a contested case hearing order, whichever is later.
+No private damages, injunctive relief, or attorney fees provisions.

 Who Is Covered